This site: http://brianwhitworth.com/ is about my interests, incluing riding a motorbikes, singing, quantum, theory and socio-technical computing.

 Rational Decision Making explains why people use personal and group data, and Voting before

 discussing suggested a new online social form.
 Brains dont work like computers, as

 Comparison of Human and Computer Information Processing

-- Humanized technology - machines that become like or better than people, e.g. the Terminator, IBM's Deep Blue, AI the movie.
+- Humanized technology: Machines that replace people, e.g. The Terminator, IBM's Deep Blue, AI the movie.

-- Technologized humanity - People become cogs in a mechanical system, from William Blake's Urizon to The Matrix movie.
+- Technologized humanity: People as cogs in a system run by machines, from William Blake's Urizon to The Matrix.

-- Human-technology hybrids - A computer add-on takes over, e.g. Star Trek's Captain Picard taken over by the Borgs, Star Wars Darth Vader
+- Technical-human hybrids: Computer add-ons take over, e.g. Star Trek's Captain Picard and the Borgs, Star Wars Darth Vader